PrivacyHawk Logo

 Regularly monitoring your credit reports is essential in the aftermath of identity theft.
 It allows you to keep an eye on any unauthorized activities or inaccuracies that could impact your credit score.
 You are entitled to a free credit report from each of the three major credit bureaus (Equifax, Experian, and TransUnion) once every 12 months through AnnualCreditReport.com.

 Review these reports closely for any discrepancies or unfamiliar accounts and dispute any errors immediately.
 Additionally, consider subscribing to a credit monitoring service.
-These services can alert you to changes in your credit report, such as new accounts being opened or inquiries made in your name, providing an extra layer of security.
+These services can alert you to changes in your credit report, such as opening new accounts or inquiries made in your name, providing an extra layer of security.

 2. Secure Your Online Presence